 To do this, I used Thematic to pull and analyze app reviews from Google Play Store.
 Thematic is a customer insights solution, which can easily breakdown customer feedback & reviews into themes to discover hidden insights in the data.

-What’s the better map app, Google Maps or Waze?
+What’s the better map app when comparing Google Maps vs Waze?

 You will want a quick answer, but unfortunately the differences between these apps are not apparent from the score alone.
 Their overall scores are very close, both just below 4 out of 5:

 - Google Maps: 3.7 out of 5 stars

 - Waze: 3.8 out of 5 stars

 To decide which is the map application for you, we need to take a deeper look at the insights Thematic derived from 10,000 reviews for each app.

 Note: The score above is an average of the scores from the latest 10,000 reviews for each app as of end of February 2020.

 Thematic analyzed 10,000 reviews for each app and discovered relevant themes in each review and all reviews overall.